mopidy/mopidy/docs/config.rst

     The minimum buffer size that is given to GStreamer playbin, in bytes.

     Expects an integer 0 or higher.
+Defaults to 5242880.

     Sets the minimum buffer size of the GStreamer playbin.
 If you experience buffering/stuttering, it may help to increase this.
 If you experience